Taxation of international executives

-Switzerland has concluded social security treaties with more than 30 countries.
-Providing certain conditions are met, exemption is available for a certain period from the Swiss social security system if an employee continues to contribute to his/her or her home social security system.
-Please note that special regulations apply to individuals from countries from the European Union.
+Switzerland has concluded social security treaties with more than 30 countries/territories.
+Providing certain conditions are met, exemption is available for a certain period from the Swiss social security system if an employee continues to contribute to their home social security system.
+Please note that special regulations apply to individuals from countries/territories from the European Union.

-Private retirement and disability pensions are compulsory for most employees subject to the Federal Old Age and Disability Insurance for annual earnings between CHF 24,675 and CHF 84,600.
+Private retirement and disability pensions are compulsory for most employees subject to the Federal Old Age and Disability Insurance for annual earnings between CHF21,330 and CHF85,320.
 The employer’s contributions must be at least equal to those of the employee.
 Rates vary according to age.
 Most pension plans give additional pension cover in excess of these minimum requirements.